Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Tell me what?' asked Sendar, stopping beside the nurse's chair.

-'Nothing,' said Minerva quickly before Gill could begin.
+'Nothing,' said Minerva quickly before Gill could begin to open her mouth.

 Dear Professor M McGonagall,